DonniH/iClassified/README.md

 # Troubleshooting

 ### Can't find Omnikey Reader
-Either you are using a newere driver or the wrong reader.
+Either you are using a newer driver or the wrong reader.
 Only the 5321 or 6321 v2 Cli works.

 ### Could not connect retrieve smart card reader list
 Your reader is not plugged in correctly